sundharvs/B1K/docs/challenge/evaluation.md

 - **Training:** The training instances and human demonstrations (200 per task) are released to the public.

 - **Self-evaluation and report:** We have prepared 20 additional instances for validation.
 Participants should report their performance on the validation instances and submit their scores using our Google Form below.
-You should evaluate your policy 1 times (with time-outs = 2 * average task completion time within the dataset, provided by our evaluation script) on each instance.
+You should evaluate your policy 1 time (with time-outs = 2 * average task completion time within the dataset, provided by our evaluation script) on each instance.
 We will update the leaderboard once we sanity-check the performance.

 - **Final evaluation:** We will hold out 20 more instances for final evaluation.
 After we freeze the leaderboard on November 15th, 2025, we will evaluate the top-5 solutions on the leaderboard using these instances.